TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSettings.rst

 ..  versionadded:: 13.1
     Site settings can receive a type, a default value and some documentation in :ref:`site settings definitions <site-sets-settings-definition>`.
 It is
-    recommended to always define a site setting before using is as only this way you can ensure proper types and default values.
+    recommended to always define a site setting before using it, as only this way you can ensure proper types and default values.

 Site settings can be used to provide settings for a site.
 They can be accessed